top of page

 MEDIGAP AND MEDICARE SUPPLEMENTS

-Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
+Original Medicare covers much, but not all, of the cost of covered health care services and supplies.
 A Medicare Supplement or a Medigap Insurance policy helps pay for additional things such as:

 • Medicare Co-Payments